Ahmedkhalid404/Ahmedkhalid404/README.md

 - Python
 - Machine Learning (Excited to delve deeper into this field!)

+## Hobbies and Interests
+- Enjoy gaming on PlayStation
+- A devoted Valorant player

+Fun Fact: Who knows, one day I might step into the gaming industry and contribute to the development of these amazing games!

 ## Connect with Me
 - **LinkedIn:** [Ahmed Khaled](https://www.linkedin.com/in/ahmed-khaled-01ba9b222/)
 - **Codeforces:** [_GOM3A_](https://codeforces.com/profile/_GOM3A_)